rgdotta/Newsletter-Signup/README.md

 # Newsletter-Signup
-Newsletter signup page wrote in node.js.
-Don't forget to change your API key and campaign url in the app.js file.
+Newsletter signup page wrote in node.js, using the Mailchimp API.

 ![](images/newsletterSign.png)